contra/got-resume/README.md

 `transfer` is the internal `Transfer` object (see below).

-If function returns `false`, the transfer is aborted.
+If function returns `false`, the transfer is cancelled.
 If using this mechanism, `options.attempts` should be set to `0` so it does not interfere.

 If not provided, default backoff function starts with 1000ms and doubles each time: